pain64/true-sql/documentation.md

 } catch (ConstraintViolationException ex) {
 	ex.when(
 		new Constraint<>("users", "users_pk", () -> {
-			throw new Handled();
+			throw new Handled("User with id=1 already exists.");
         })
     );
 }
 ```

 ## 100% sql-injection safety guarantee
-??? all queries text are static. all parameters passes as PreparedStatement parameters.
+1. All queries text are static.
+2. All parameters passes as PreparedStatement parameters.

+For these reasons, sql-injection can't happen.

 ## Exceptional performance.
 Equal to JDBC
-because we generate equal jdbc code
+TrueSql translates to pure JDBC.
+This means that no others can be any faster.

-??? here table with comparsion
+??? here table with comparsion with other frameworks